stevejpapad/miscaptioned-image-reconstruction/README.md

 # Latent Multimodal Reconstruction for Misinformation Detection

 Repository for the paper "Latent Multimodal Reconstruction for Misinformation Detection".
+You can read the pre-print here: https://arxiv.org/abs/2504.06010

 ## Abstract
 >*Multimodal misinformation, such as miscaptioned images, where captions misrepresent an image’s origin, context, or meaning, poses a growing challenge in the digital age.
 To support fact-checkers, researchers have been focusing on creating datasets and developing methods for multimodal misinformation detection (MMD).
 Due to the scarcity of large-scale annotated MMD datasets, recent studies leverage synthetic training data via out-of-context image-caption pairs or named entity manipulations; altering names, dates, and locations.
 However, these approaches often produce simplistic misinformation that fails to reflect real-world complexity, limiting the robustness of detection models trained on them.
 Meanwhile, despite recent advancements, Large Vision-Language Models (LVLMs) remain underutilized for generating diverse, realistic synthetic training data for MMD.
 To address this gap, we introduce "MisCaption This!", a training dataset comprising LVLM-generated miscaptioned images.
 Additionally, we introduce “Latent Multimodal Reconstruction” (LAMAR), a network trained to reconstruct the embeddings of truthful captions, providing a strong auxiliary signal to the detection process.
 To optimize LAMAR, we explore different training strategies (end-to-end training and large-scale pre-training) and integration approaches (direct, mask, gate, and attention).
 Extensive experiments show that models trained on "MisCaption This!" generalize better on real-world misinformation, while LAMAR sets new state-of-the-art on both NewsCLIPpings and VERITE benchmarks; highlighting the potential of LVLM-generated data and reconstruction-based approaches for advancing MMD.*